gl-inet/mv1000-ubuntu-image/README.md

 When uboot updated, the system will reboot.
 Or when it puts "No need to update uboot".
 You can go to the next step.

-# Note about reset button and U-boot web failsafe

-In case of Ubuntu installation failure, you can go back to original openwrt system.

-Press and hold the reset button, and plug in the power supply:
-- Release button when the middle led on, the U-boot web failsafe start.

-U-boot web failsafe is needed when your openwrt firmware crash, and can only be used to flash openwrt firmware, not ubuntu image.

-- Release button when side led on, uboot will choose openwrt as default system and reboot.

 # Install prebuilt Ubuntu on MV1000

-Currently Ubuntu installation is only supported by openwrt shell.
-You cannot install using openwrt webUI or uboot webUI.
+Currently, Ubuntu installation is only supported by OpenWrt shell.
+You cannot install using OpenWrt webUI or uboot webUI.

 You can download the ubuntu image using your browser.
-Then upload to the router (openwrt) /tmp folder using scp, or winscp.
+Then upload to the router (OpenWrt) /tmp folder using scp, or winscp.

-You can also ssh to the router's openwrt system and download directly.
+You can also ssh to the router's OpenWrt system and download it by command line, in mv1000 OpenWrt shell:

-In mv1000 openwrt shell:
 ```bash
 cd /tmp
 curl -SL http://download.gl-inet.com/firmware/mv1000/ubuntu/testing/ubuntu-18.04.3-20191109.tar.gz -o /tmp/ubuntu-18.04.3-20191109.tar.gz